dev-sebastien/Canny-Edge-Detection/README.md

 You'll find:
 - Explanation and code for each step of the algorithm
 - Visual outputs at every stage
-- A full script that puts everything together
 - A comparison between my implementation and OpenCV's built-in Canny function